Cookstown: Cookstown townland

 Cookstown townland itself is situated in the historic barony of Dungannon Upper and the civil parish of Derryloran and covers an area of 217 acres.

 The population of the townland increased overall during the 19th century:

 Sport

+Motorcycling

+The town plays host to the Cookstown 100 Road Races, the longest running motorcycle road race in Ireland.
+Held in April of each year the races are seen as the curtain raiser to the Irish National Road Racing Championship.